MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 }
 ```

-It will look something like this, afterwards:
+It looks something like this, afterwards:

 ```json
     "configurePresets": [